 When applying for federal and non-federal aid, students will receive email notifications about things they need to review, read, or do at the Federal Student Aid portal or college websites.
 If they don’t take care of these items, they might fail to complete the financial aid process and miss out on financial aid entirely.

-You can use my EFC calculator to calculate this amount based on the same financial aid formulas used by the U.S. Department of Education.
+You can use my SAI calculator to calculate this amount based on the same financial aid formulas used by the U.S. Department of Education.
 You can even email a copy of the results to your inbox or print a copy for your records.

-You can use my EFC calculator throughout your college planning process, and you can also use it to verify that the financial aid that colleges offer you is in line with what you should expect.
+You can use my SAI calculator throughout your college planning process, and you can also use it to verify that the financial aid that colleges offer you is in line with what you should expect.

 5. Always apply for aid, even if you don’t think you’ll get any.